 The biggest misconception we find with new agencies entering the market is that the Middle East is a license to print money.
 Business development managers and agency executives arrive here with a bold and brash attitude, ready to impart their vast experience upon the natives, with little respect for the rapidly growing maturity of the market.
 However, it very quickly becomes clear that the streets are not actually paved in gold.

-It’s not all doom and gloom though.
+It is not all doom and gloom, though.
 The recent purchase by Publicis Group of locally born digital agency Flip Media is a real testament to how global brands are now seeing the value of digital in the region, and most importantly the value of local experience.

 Why is the Middle East an attractive market for international businesses?